 Of course, I also believe posed family and wedding party formals are important, but who wants them to drag on?
 My background as a teacher and park ranger helps me wield a commanding presence during this period of the wedding day, harnessing momentum, and keeping it snappy so you can get to your reception and start celebrating with your guests!

-As for the nuts and bolts, my business is fully licensed and insured, I shoot with two professional Canon 5D Mark III and IV camera bodies with a third back-up body just in case (I am a firm believer in being over-prepared as an event photographer!), and I own a robust and carefully curated selection of professional Canon L-series lenses to help me achieve my style which I describe as timeless, bright, and joyful.
+As for the nuts and bolts, my business is fully licensed and insured, I shoot with two professional Canon 5D Mark IV camera bodies with a third back-up Mark III body just in case (I am a firm believer in being over-prepared!), and I own a robust and carefully curated selection of professional Canon L-series lenses to help me achieve my style which I describe as timeless, colorful, and joyful.

 My family portrait sessions are goofy, fun, and play-based.
-Having two toddlers myself, I have lots of tricks up my sleeve for gaining trust and participation from kiddos.
+Having two kids of my own, I have lots of tricks up my sleeve for gaining trust and participation from toddlers to teenagers.
 I’ve also endured more than a few epic tantrums from my kids, so you as a parent can relax knowing that I come into a session expecting your kids to be real kids.
-As a lifestyle photographer, instead of “Say cheese,” I help create situations where bona fide joy and jubilation can flourish!
+As a lifestyle photographer, instead of “Say cheese,” I help create situations where laughter bubbles out and real smiles are on display.